 Automated chaos testing is the purest form, because it guarantees the element of randomness that is missing from planned experiments.
 There are several tools available to break things for you in different programming frameworks and cloud environments.

-- Chaos Monkey: The original chaos testing tool, it randomly terminates virtual machines and containers to simulate service failures.
+The original chaos testing tool, Chaos Monkey randomly terminates virtual machines and containers to simulate service failures.
 It requires Netflix’s Spinnaker continuous delivery platform.

-- Litmus: A cloud-native chaos engineering platform that is now backed by the Cloud Native Computing Foundation (CNCF).
-It runs within Kubernetes, using microservices and custom resource definitions to let you define, execute, and analyze chaos experiments.
+A cloud-native chaos engineering platform that is now backed by the Cloud Native Computing Foundation (CNCF).
+Litmus runs within Kubernetes, using microservices and custom resource definitions to let you define, execute, and analyze chaos experiments.
 Litmus is a great option for setting up complex chaos workflows at scale.

-- Chaos Toolkit: A tool for writing and running chaos experiments from your terminal.
+Chaos Toolkit is a tool for writing and running chaos experiments from your terminal.
 Hypotheses are defined in JSON files that state how the system should behave after a particular event occurs.

 Using one or more of these tools lets you add chaos to your system while maintaining safeguards in case problems occur.
 Combine random service terminations with your own purposeful experiments to get the most complete coverage.